dashkite/scout/README.md

 *types signature  → types*

 Returns the content-types of a signature, given either a path and an API description or a signature.

+### accept

+*accept path, api  → types*
+*method  → types*

+Returns the list of possible accept media types for a request, given either a path and an API description or a method.
+Effectively a convenience form of `types` for the response signature.